-- A. Applicants must hold a current Florida EMT license or be eligible for the Florida licensure examination by virtue of holding current National Registry certification or current EMT certification from another state.
-Within 45 days of entering the first semester of the Paramedic program, students holding EMT certification from another state must score a minimum of 80 percent on the Florida EMT board examination - B. Florida certified EMTs must have completed the state board examination with a minimum score of 80 percent.
-Students failing to achieve an 80 percent on the state board examination may challenge the GCSC EMT program final examination and score a minimum of 80 percent - C. Applicants must have maintained a minimum grade of "B" in the EMT training program - Proof of current American Heart Association Health Care Provider Basic Life Support certification or American Red Cross CPR for the Professional Rescuer - E. Three letters of recommendation - Interview with program coordinator and/or medical director - G. Passing grade in BSC1010, Human Biology - H. Have six month of work experience or completed EMS2439, Advanced Clinical Internship prior to the Paramedic application deadline
+- Applicants must hold a current Florida EMT license or be eligible for the Florida licensure examination by virtue of holding current National Registry certification or current EMT certification from another state.
+Within 45 days of entering the first semester of the Paramedic program, students holding EMT certification from another state must score a minimum of 80 percent on the Florida EMT board examination - Florida certified EMTs must have completed the state board examination with a minimum score of 80 percent.
+Students failing to achieve an 80 percent on the state board examination may challenge the GCSC EMT program final examination and score a minimum of 80 percent - Applicants must have maintained a minimum grade of "B" in the EMT training program - Proof of current American Heart Association Health Care Provider Basic Life Support certification or American Red Cross CPR for the Professional Rescuer - Three letters of recommendation - F. Interview with program coordinator and/or medical director - Passing grade in BSC1010, Human Biology - Have six month of work experience or completed EMS2439, Advanced Clinical Internship prior to the Paramedic application deadline

 Student Selection Process: The requirements listed above are minimum requirements; however, satisfaction of minimum requirements does not automatically guarantee admission.
 Admission to the program is a selective process.
 Paramedic program applicants with six months or more of emergency medical experience are given preference for selection.
-The Admissions Committee will review and notify students either certificate or Associate in Science degree in Emergency Medical Services.
+The Admissions Committee will review and notify students

 Curriculum: The EMT program may be completed by certificate.
-The Paramedic program may be completed by
+The Paramedic program may be completed by either certificate or Associate in Science degree in Emergency Medical Services.